-Plasma cell pododermatitis is a condition where the paw is inflamed due to plasma cells.
+Plasma cell pododermatitis is when the paw is inflamed due to plasma cells.
 This condition is more commonly known as pillow foot due to how a cat’s inflamed paw looks like a pillow.

-Pododermatitis is caused by plasma cells.
-These are cells that produce antibodies that are used to fight against infection or inflammation.
-Medical experts believe that pododermatitis is caused by an underlying condition related to the immune system.
-Symptoms include:
+Pododermatitis is caused by plasma cells, which are cells that produce antibodies used to fight against infection or inflammation.
+Experts believe that pododermatitis is caused by an underlying condition related to the immune system.

-- Cats often appear to not be in pain, but will favor unaffected feet.
+- Cats often appear to be free from pain, but will favor the unaffected foot

-The way to determine if your cat has pododermatitis is through a blood test.
-Cats with pododermatitis will often have high levels of lymphocytes and antibodies.
-Your vet may also perform a biopsy on the affected foot.
-This will rule out other sources of inflammation.
+You can determine if your cat has pododermatitis through a blood test, as cats with pododermatitis have high levels of lymphocytes and antibodies.
+Your vet may perform a biopsy on the affected foot to rule out other sources of inflammation.

 To treat pododermatitis, an antibiotic may be given to your cat.
-About 50% of diagnosed cats improve after about 2 months of therapy.
-Antibiotic prescriptions will continue for several months.
-For cats that do not respond to doxycycline, alternative prescription antibiotics will be given.
+About 50% of diagnosed cats improve after about 2 months of therapy, but antibiotic prescriptions will continue for several months.

 If your cat’s pink paw pad turns to a pale white, your cat may have anemia.
 This is a condition where the number of red blood cells decreases.